 These mirrors are heated to melt frost or ice.
 This feature is activated whenever you turn on the rear window defroster.
-Refer to "Rear Window Features" in "Understanding the Features of Your Vehicle" for further information.
+Refer to "Rear Window Features" in "Understanding The Features Of Your Vehicle" for further information.

-Vanity Mirrors - If Equipped
+Vanity Mirrors

-To use the mirror, pull the sun visor down and rotate the mirror cover upward.
+Vanity mirrors are located on the sun visors.
+To use the mirrors, rotate the sun visor down and swing the mirror cover upward.